tsmp-falcon-platform/ci-bundle-utils/README.md

   -H, --ci-server-home TEXT       Defaults to
                                   /tmp/ci_server_home/<ci_type>/<ci_version>
                                   (BUNDLEUTILS_CI_SERVER_HOME)
-  -U, --url TEXT                  The URL to interact with
-                                  (BUNDLEUTILS_JENKINS_URL)
+  -K, --config-key TEXT           Returns value if key provided (error if not
-  -t, --ci-type TEXT              The type of the CloudBees instance
+                                  found), or k=v when used as flag (BUNDLEUTILS_CONFIG_KEY) -U, --url TEXT                  The URL to interact with (BUNDLEUTILS_JENKINS_URL) -t, --ci-type TEXT              The type of the CloudBees instance